aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

     |-----> [iterating through 1 pairs] finished [29.8258s]

 The LAPs between all pairs of cell types are stored in the `transition_graph` object.
-Here we will use the LAP results to visualize the developmental least action paths.
+Here we will use the LAP results to visualize the developmental, reprogram and transdifferentiation least action paths.
 Interestingly, we show that the LAP is not simply the shortest paths between two cell states but instead follow the curved vector field flow.

 Visualize developmental LAPs
 ----------------------------